MargotKl/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 The repository contains the following files:
 - README.md, which provides an overview of the data set and how it was created,
 - run_analysis.R, the R script that was used to create the data set,
-- tidy_data.txt, the tidy data set in txt-format,
+- tidyDataAverage.txt, the tidy data set in txt-format,
 - CodeBook.md, which describes the data, variables and transformations used to generate the data,

 <b>Data Set Information </b><BR>